JoeWeiner/MaristTwitterBot/README.md

-This bot was written in Python 3.5.2 for hackMarist 2016 The packages used to build this bot were as follows: pip setuptools urllib3 json and of course the twitter API
+This bot was written in Python 3.5.2 for hackMarist 2016 The packages used to build this bot were as follows:

+tweepy
+requests
+DataManager
+pip
+setuptools
+urllib3
+json
+and of course the twitter API
+as well as others

 This is one of my personal first projects in Python 3.5.2, I had previously worked scarcely with Python 2.7, however, this still proved to be a fun challenge and a nice way to hone my skills.